Water Meter Replacement/Maintenance Program

 - What to Expect if Your Meter is Being Replaced

-Your water meter replacement will take approximately one to two hours to complete.
+Your water meter replacement will take approximately one hour to complete.
 Water service will be turned off during that time and will be restored once the new meter is installed.
 For commercial properties, it is the responsibility of the management company to notify tenants of the scheduled water shut off.
 To assist in these efforts, please make sure that your water meter is easily accessible to the installer and that the individual present in your home during the appointment is at least 18 years old.
-Calumet City Plumbing and HBK will not enter the property if the only person present is younger than 18.
+HBK will not enter the property if the only person present is younger than 18.

 Contractor employees adhere to the same courteous and professional service standards as Naperville utility employees, will arrive on time and will carry City-issued photo ID cards.
 Their vehicles will carry a placard indicating that they are an authorized contractor for the City.
 Contractors are prohibited from soliciting additional work.